 The tide charts said to leave at 5:40, but many were leaving by 5 up, so we tagged along and found the road clear.
 On the return trip, I wondered if the local teens see who is bravest crossing nearest to high tide.
 As it was, we were able to watch the tide come in quite rapidly as our drive back to the mainland commenced.

 We are headed towards Berwick for the night, a 30 mile trip, and were instructed to call our next hotel to advise our hour of arrival.
 No one answered the phone, and we were given an incorrect address.
 I had the address of Whyteside House on Castlegate, and the Elizabethian was actually around the corner.
-The incredibly pleasant gentleman, David Whyteside, I believe, who knew exactly where Modesto was, was kind enough to give us directions and call David McLean of the Elizabethian to inform him we were on our way.
+The incredibly pleasant gentleman, David Whyteside, I believe, who knew exactly where Modesto was, was kind enough to give us directions and call David McLean of the Elizabethian Townhouse to inform him we were on our way.
 Once there, we waited and waited at the door.
 A passing lady from the youth hostel warned us Mr McLean was not the most pleasant of people, we would need luck in dealing with him, let alone staying there.
 He oft times neglected his guests.
 She was spot on, Mr McLean not only scowled at us, he had completely lost our reservations and had only a large, expensive family room left.
 We left without so much as a by your leave.
 Again, Mr Whyteside to the rescue.
-He was full up but found us lodgings around the corner, Pamela at the Cara house, a private home bed and breakfast.
+He was full up but found us lodgings around the corner, Pamela at the Cara House, a private home bed and breakfast.
 We took her last room, which was not completely cleaned up.

-Dinner was at the Italian Verdi across the street as the Leaping Lizard was just too loud.
+Dinner was at the Verdi Italian Restaurant across the street as the Leaping Lizard was just too loud.
 Or was it the Leaping Salmon?
 Excellent food, and again, we are the only Americans, and yet the music is always American.
 We sat next to who we called the Turtle Man (due to his profile) from Dallas, he kept staring and finally broke into a conversation when David left for the loo.
 I kept staring at the address on the transom window above the double entry door: 303412.
 Finally it dawns on me that is not the address, it is the phone number!